Reid TCPA Settlement

 To exclude yourself from the settlement, you must send a signed letter by mail stating that you “want to opt out of the Defendant Litigation.”
 Please be sure to include your name, address, current telephone number, cellular number which received the wrong number and your signature.
 You must mail your exclusion request postmarked no later than June 8, 2018 to:

 PO Box 3614

 Minneapolis, MN 55403-0614

-You cannot exclude yourself by phone, fax or email.
+You cannot exclude yourself by phone, fax or email, or online.